Contextual Scenario Generation for Two-Stage Stochastic Programming: Introduction

 \subsection{Structure of the paper}

-First, Section \ref{section:Literature} provides background on scenario generation in stochastic programming, learning-based approaches and their use in stochastic programming, and an overview of solving difficult optimization problems via surrogate optimization. \hbox{Section \ref{section:methodology}} introduces the proposed distributional and problem driven approaches.
-Section \ref{section:experiments} presents the experimental setup and results of the computational experiments.
-Lastly, Section \ref{section:conclusion} summarizes the results, contributions, and concludes.
+First, Section~\ref{section:Literature} provides background on scenario generation in stochastic programming, learning-based approaches and their use in stochastic programming, and an overview of stochastic optimization in contextual environments.
+Section~\ref{section:methodology} introduces the proposed distributional and problem-driven approaches.
+Section~\ref{section:guarantees} presents the performance guarantees associated with the proposed methodologies.
+Section~\ref{section:experiments} presents the experimental setup and results of the computational experiments.
+Lastly, Section~\ref{section:conclusion} summarizes the results, contributions, and concludes.
+All the proofs and omitted results are relegated to an Online Supplement (OS).